 You can’t turn off Facebook ads, but you can try to avoid ads on certain topics.
 If there’s a subject or a brand you want to avoid, you can type it into a search bar and you may be able to limit whether those ads are delivered to you.
 Facebook also recommends a few subjects that are commonly sensitive for some people, including alcohol, gambling, parenting, pets, politics, and weight loss.
 However, the company doesn’t guarantee you’ll never see ads on any of these topics, even if you turn them off.

 There are also additional ways you can adjust your social media feed for a healthier and more pleasant experience.

-Restrict Facebook From Tracking Your Activity on Other Websites
+Prevent Facebook From Following You on Other Websites

 As we discussed above, Facebook’s data collection doesn’t stop when you leave the platform.
 If you’ve ever gone to a website that uses Facebook services—Like and Share buttons, Facebook Login, or the company’s invisible analytics tools—you’ve provided info on the stories you’ve read, the videos you’ve watched, and the products you’ve looked at.